Ashilesh/rainfall_india/README.md

 # rainfall india

-This is webapp made using django framework
+This is webapp made using django framework.
+This webapp works only in python 3.x

 ## Installation